SamyT-code/Natural-Language-Processing/CSI4107A - Assignment 1 - Information Retrieval System.md

 - **Word Set Initialization (`getWords`)**: Reads a file (e.g., containing stop words) line by line to initialize a set of words, which is crucial for filtering out stop words during preprocessing.
 - **Read File (`readFile`)**: Reads the entire content of a file as a single block of text, facilitating the preprocessing of document and query texts.
-- **Remove Punctuation and Lowercasing (`removePunctuation`)**: Cleans the text by removing punctuation and converting it to lowercase, standardizing the text for further processing.
+- **Remove Punctuation and Lowercasing (`removePunctuation`)**: Cleans the text by removing punctuation, converting words to lowercase, removing digits and standardizing the text for further processing.
 - **Tokenization and Stop word Removal (`tokenizeAndRemoveStopWords`)**: Splits the text into tokens (words) and removes stop words, using the list initialized by `getWords`.
 - **Stemming (`stemTokens`)**: Applies stemming to the tokens to reduce them to their root form, aiding in the normalization of the text for indexing and retrieval.
 	- Leverages the `nltk` library for stemming by combining basic text manipulation techniques with natural language processing tools to prepare text data effectively for IR tasks.